gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/01-problem-solving.md

 ## Introduction

 We have all felt it.
 We sit down in front of a programming problem and... do not know what to do...
 How do we approach solving a new, knotty problem?
-This brief lesson describes  a systematic approach to problem solving.
+This lesson describes  a systematic approach to problem solving.
 We should notice a similarity to Problem Solving Exercises in the classroom component of Ada.
 In followup lessons we will then practice using Big-O notation to compare multiple approaches to the same problem.

 ## Vocabulary and Synonyms